Developing and Financing a Family Disaster Recovery Plan

 4. Reach out for help from nonprofits

-- American Red Cross: Responding to an emergency every eight minutes, the American Red Cross assists with everything from small house fires to multistate natural disasters.
+- Canadian Red Cross: Responding to an emergency every eight minutes, the Canadian Red Cross assists with everything from small house fires to multistate natural disasters.

 Develop a family disaster recovery plan